Watch now: UW graduate among 5 immigrants who became full US citizens during Republican National Convention

-A Sudanese-American woman who became a full U.S. citizen on national television Tuesday received her Ph.D. in animal science from the University of Wyoming in 1995, a school spokesman said Wednesday.
+A Sudanese-American woman who became a full U.S. citizen on national television Tuesday received a master's degree and a Ph.D. in animal science from the University of Wyoming in 1995, a school spokesman said Wednesday.

 In a taped scene played as part of the Republican National Convention, Neimat Awadelseid stood alongside four other immigrants in the White House and took the oath required to complete the process of becoming a full U.S. citizen.
 The oath was administered by acting Secretary of Homeland Security Chad Wolf.
 President Donald Trump then took the lectern and made brief comments about each immigrant.